Aliases for PSAT1 Gene

 GeneCards Summary for PSAT1 Gene

 PSAT1 (Phosphoserine Aminotransferase 1) is a Protein Coding gene.
 Diseases associated with PSAT1 include Phosphoserine Aminotransferase Deficiency and Neu-Laxova Syndrome 2.
-Among its related pathways are One carbon pool by folate and Viral mRNA Translation.
+Among its related pathways are Carbon metabolism and Amino acid synthesis and interconversion (transamination).
 Gene Ontology (GO) annotations related to this gene include pyridoxal phosphate binding and O-phospho-L-serine:2-oxoglutarate aminotransferase activity.
 An important paralog of this gene is AGXT.

 UniProtKB/Swiss-Prot Summary for PSAT1 Gene